 Literature review

-IoM studies traces back to the Verganti’s findings regarding innovation process of successful Italian manufacturers (Verganti, 2008).
-Previous literature has mainly focused on the strategic perspective of IoM.
-(Bellini et al., 2016; Norman and Verganti, 2014).
-Recently, scholars have shifted their focus to the process of IoM.
-Verganti (2017) suggested the inside-out process that includes a recursive interpretation process that involves criticism by oneself, pairs, in-group and external interpreters.
-Buganza et al. (2015) suggested the five-step process to create a new meaning with a novel technology.
-Goto, Ando and Yaegashi (2020) suggested outside-inside-out frame creation model for engineers as an alternative process for IoM.
+IoM studies trace back to Verganti’s research on the innovation processes of successful Italian manufacturers (Verganti, 2008).
+Previous literature has mainly focused on the strategic perspectives of IoM (Bellini et al., 2016; Norman and Verganti, 2014).
+Recently, however, scholars have shifted their focus to the processes of IoM.
+Verganti (2017) suggested the “inside-out process” model, which includes a recursive interpretation of the criticism by individual, pair, in-group, and external interpreters.
+Buganza et al. (2015) suggested a five-step process to create new meaning when using novel technologies.
+Goto, Ando, and Yaegashi (2020) suggested the outside-inside-out frame creation model for engineers as an alternative process for IoM.

-However, the literature has ignored the potential antecedents to enable the employees to create novel ideas in the inside-out process.
-Inside-out process assumes that an employee can generate a novel idea stemming from own values and goals (Verganti, 2017).
-However, given that he/she is overwhelmed by organizational identity and excessively internalize the organizational values and goals, the own goals and values are diminished (Galvin, Lange and Ashforth, 2015).
-Thus, the organization is required a positive stance to the individual difference with the organizational goals and values in the inside-out process.
-Meanwhile, an employee with a low level of belongingness may externalize own values and goals for turnover and retention (Kreiner and Ashforth, 2004; Galvin, Lange and Ashforth, 2015).
-This study suggests that the balance of uniqueness and belongingness is potential antecedents to implement the inside-out process.
+However, the literature has ignored potential antecedents that enable employees to create novel ideas in the inside-out process.
+The inside-out process assumes that an employee can generate a novel idea stemming from their own values and goals (Verganti, 2017).
+However, when they are overwhelmed by organizational identity and moved to excessively internalize organizational values and goals, an individual employee’s own goals and values are diminished (Galvin, Lange, and Ashforth, 2015).
+Thus, the organization is required to have a positive stance on individual differences with regard to organizational goals and values during the inside-out process.
+An employee with a low level of belongingness may likewise externalize their own values and goals for the sake of turnover and retention (Kreiner and Ashforth, 2004; Galvin, Lange, and Ashforth, 2015).
+The present study suggests that the balance of uniqueness and belongingness are potential antecedents implemented within the inside-out process.

-The inclusion allows us to understand the effect of the balance of belongingness and uniqueness.
-Belongingness is defined as “a pervasive drive to form and maintain at least a minimum quantity of lasting, positive, and significant interpersonal relationships” (Baumeister & Leary, 1995, p.
+Inclusion allows us to understand the effect of the balance of belongingness and uniqueness.
+Belongingness is defined as “a pervasive drive to form and maintain at least a minimum quantity of lasting, positive, and significant interpersonal relationships” (Baumeister and Leary, 1995, p.
 497).
 Uniqueness is defined as “employees’ perceptions that they can be different from others in their work group, that they can have different views, and that those differences are valued and respected by other work group members” (Chung et al., 2020, p.
 80).
-Inclusion has garnered attention by scholars who have experienced a contradiction between the diversity’s benefits and damages to the organization (Nishii, 2013).
+Inclusion has garnered attention by scholars who have experienced a conflict between the benefits of diversity, on one hand, and its damages to the organization, on the other (Nishii, 2013).

-The inclusion literature has found that the inclusion increases the employee’s commitment to the organization (Shore et al., 2011; Hwang and Hopkins, 2012), creativity (Chung et al., 2020) and innovation through motivating them to externalize own values and norms (Guillaume et al., 2014).
-Additionally, inclusion enable the employees to raise cognitive flexibility because it attenuates adherence to the organizational value frame by promoting a pluralistic value frame that respects their cultural perspectives (Mor Barak and Daya, 2014).
-Figure 1 depicts the theoretical model of this study.
+Literature on the subject of inclusion has found that inclusion increases employees’ commitment to the organization (Shore et al., 2011; Hwang and Hopkins, 2012), creativity (Chung et al., 2020), and innovation by motivating them to externalize their own values and goals (Guillaume et al., 2014).
+Additionally, inclusion enables the employees to raise cognitive flexibility because it attenuates adherence to the organizational value frame by promoting a pluralistic value frame that respects their cultural perspectives (Mor Barak and Daya, 2014).
+Figure 1 depicts the present study’s theoretical model.

 Figure 1.
-Theoretical model
+Theoretical Model

 Hypotheses